18th Edition course

 What do the regulations numbers refer to?

-The regulation numbers can aid in the identification of single or multiple regulations that may be required to check if something in an electrical installation is not BS compliant.
-So for example if an Electrician needs to find out if an installation or circuit requires an RCD for fault protection they can check regulation 411.5.3.
+Regulation numbers help you pinpoint the rules required to determine if an electrical installation meets BS compliance.
+So, for example, if an Electrician needs to find out if an installation or circuit requires an RCD for fault protection, they can check regulation 411.5.3.
 Let’s break this number down:

-- Finally 411.5.3 is the actual regulation and it contains some requirements and a formula to help the electrician understand if an RCD is needed for fault protection.
+5. Finally, regulation 411.5.3 outlines the requirements and includes a formula electricians can use to decide if an RCD is necessary for fault protection.

 Is the BS7671 Wiring regulations the law?

-It sounds strange but BS 7671 is a non-statutory, meaning it’s not legally binding but it may be used in a court of law in evidence to claim compliance with a statutory requirement.
-So if an electrician didn’t completely follow something within the regulations they may not break any laws but if something went wrong at a later date, the electrician could be prosecuted under the Electricity at Works Act and wouldn’t be able to show evidence of complying with British standards.
+It may seem unusual, but BS 7671 is non‑statutory and not legally binding, yet courts can still use it as evidence of compliance with statutory requirements.
+So if an electrician didn’t completely follow something within the regulations they may not break any laws.
+However, if a problem occurred at a later stage, the electrician could face prosecution under the Electricity at Work Act without any evidence of British Standard compliance.
 For good practice for all electricians in the UK, it’s always best to follow the IET wiring regulations!

 It is also worth mentioning that by following the IET Wiring Regulations when designing, installing or testing, could mean that you are also complying with an act of law such as the Health and Safety at Work Act 1974.